ZYMavis/DADEC/README.md

 #### Install from source code

-Bioconda is the recommended installation method.
-If you however want to compile DADEC yourself, run these:
+If you however want to compile DADEC, run these:

 - `git clone https://github.com/ZYMavis/DADEC.git`
 - `cd DADEC`